Penn Badgley: 2000s

-Badgley and his mother moved to California so that he could pursue an acting career, and he recalls, in an interview, departing for Los Angeles at age 11.
-He soon began doing voiceovers for children's radio stations in Hollywood.
-His first credit was voice work for the video games Mario Golf 64 and Mario Tennis 64 in 1999 and 2000.
-Badgley had his first screen acting credit on an episode of Will & Grace and he subsequently appeared on shows such as Daddio, The Brothers García, and What I Like About You.
-Badgley's first noticeable role was as Phillip Chancellor IV on the soap opera The Young and the Restless, which he portrayed from 2000 to 2001.
+Badgley and his mother moved to California so he could pursue an acting career.
+He recalls, in an interview, departing for Los Angeles at age 11.
+He soon began doing voice-overs for children's radio stations in Hollywood.
+His first credit was voice work for the video games Mario Golf 64 and Mario Tennis 64 in 1999 and 2000, respectively.
+Badgley had his first screen acting credit on an episode of Will & Grace, and he subsequently appeared on shows such as Daddio, The Brothers García, and What I Like About You.
+Badgley's first notable role was as Phillip Chancellor IV on the soap opera The Young and the Restless, which he portrayed from 2000 to 2001.
 He was nominated for the Young Artist Award for Best Performance in a Daytime Series in 2001 for his performance.

-In 2002, Badgley starred in The WB's comedy-drama series Do Over as Joel Larsen, a 34-year-old man who gets a second chance to get his life right, thanks to a freakish accident that catapults him back to 1980 as a 14-year-old.
+In 2002, Badgley starred in The WB's comedy-drama fantasy series Do Over as Joel Larsen, a 34-year-old man who gets a second chance at life due to a strange accident that catapults him back to 1980 as a 14-year-old.
 He went on to star in two other WB series: The Mountain from 2004 to 2005, and The Bedford Diaries in 2006.
 Badgley's first major film credit was 2006's John Tucker Must Die, playing the role of Scott Tucker.
-In its opening weekend, the film grossed a total of $14.3 million, ranking third in the US box office results for that weekend.
+In its opening weekend, the film grossed a total of $14.3 million, ranking third in the U.S. box office results for that weekend.
 He later appeared in Drive-Thru, co-starring future castmate Leighton Meester.

-In 2007, Badgley was cast in The CW's teen drama series Gossip Girl as Dan Humphrey, based on the book series of the same name by Cecily von Ziegesar.
-He initially turned down the role, but accepted after the producers struggled finding someone to fill the role.
-His performance as Dan Humphrey was praised by audiences and critics alike, and earned him six Teen Choice Award nominations over the show's run.
+In 2007, Badgley was cast as Dan Humphrey in The CW's teen drama series Gossip Girl, based on the book series of the same name by Cecily von Ziegesar.
+He initially turned down the role, but accepted after the producers struggled to find someone else to fill the role.
+His performance as Dan was praised by audiences and critics alike, and earned him six Teen Choice Award nominations over the show's run.
 Jason Gay of the Rolling Stone particularly complimented his characterization, writing that "while another actor may have played Dan as a blah straight man, Badgley imbued him with an occasionally obnoxious know-it-all-ness."
 In 2009, Badgley starred in the thriller film The Stepfather, a remake of the 1987 film, as the stepson of a serial killer.